RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/GameAPI/Functions/Debugging/AddViewableVariable.md

 `type`

 :   The type of the viewable variable, which should match the type of `value`.
-See [ViewableVarTypes](TODO) for more info on what types are valid.

 `min`